jfmartinz/ResourceHub/DSA/readme.md

 ## Data Structures and Algorithms (DSA)

+The fundamental building blocks of computer science and programming are Data Structures and Algorithms (DSA), which provide effective problem-solving and optimization.
+Acquiring knowledge of DSA is essential since it improves one's capacity to produce efficient and optimized code, which is necessary for solving intricate computational issues.
+Algorithms give systematic methods for carrying out operations and resolving issues, while data structures offer methods for organizing and storing data for quick access and change.
+Any aspirant software engineer or developer must possess a strong foundation in DSA in order to construct scalable applications, boost performance, and ace technical interviews.

 ## Table of Contents
 - [Why Learn Algorithms and Data Structures (DSA)?](#why-learn-algorithms-and-data-structures-dsa)
 - [Websites to Learn DSA](#websites-to-learn-dsa)